Skip to main content

 How to document it: Be honest about your distribution history.
 If the ratio looks aggressive, acknowledge that and explain what's changed (new analysis, better documentation, adjusted salary based on market data).
 The worst thing you can do is ignore this factor when your numbers tell an obvious story.

 Why it matters: Large distributions paired with a small salary is the most common trigger for an IRS challenge.
-In Watson v.
-Commissioner, the court looked at distributions exceeding $200,000 against a $24,000 salary and found it plainly unreasonable.
+In David E. Watson, P.C. v.
+United States (668 F.3d 1008, 8th Cir.
+2012), a CPA's S corporation reported wages of $24,000 a year while distributing roughly $204,000 (2002) and $175,000 (2003).
+The courts sided with the IRS, treating the wages as unreasonably low and reclassifying a chunk of the distributions as compensation.
+The IRS expert valued the CPA's services at $91,044 a year — and that became the reasonable figure.
 Your documentation should show that your salary reflects the market, independent of how much you're distributing.

 5. Payments to non-shareholder employees